 The International Martial Arts Federation (IMAF) promoted Hirokazu Kanazawa to 8th dan in 1988.
 Ten years later, he received the 9th Dan by SKIF.
-In April 2000 and at the 7th SKIF World Championships held in Bali, Indonesia, the I awarded his 10th dan.
-The IMAF awarded Hirokazu Kanazawa with this rank.
+In April 2000 and at the 7th SKIF World Championships held in Bali, Indonesia, the IMAF awarded his 10th dan.
 Currently, he is together with Teruyuki Okazaki, Hiroshi Shirai, and Ueki Masaaki the only Shotokanka, who has ever promoted to 10th dan.

 Later Years and Retirement

 In January 2009, Kanazawa suffered a skiing accident.
 He fell badly, crushing three of his vertebra.
 He was in his 70s.
 After he recovered, he continued traveling around the world conducting courses and seminars.

 However, after decades of traveling, Kanazawa decided to spend more time in his native Japan in 2012.
 That year after the SKIF World Championships held in Sydney, Australia, he retired from active traveling and teaching.
 Over the course of his career he had traveled to more than 130 countries and instructed hundred thousands of students.